 Wildberry Lavender milkshake.
 It seemed like this was made just for me.
 This milkshake grabbed my eye one day as I am partial to things that are lavender flavored.
-Opryland has a lavender lemonade that I dream about.
+In fact, Opryland has a lavender lemonade that I dream about…even though I live hours away.

 But then, in reading the description of this milkshake, I got distracted.